 By far the most common clients at Aspiriant are high-net-worth individuals, namely business owners, corporate executives and other affluent investors.
 The firm also has a demonstrated history of working with non-high-net-worth individuals, family partnerships, limited partnerships, businesses, pension plans, profit-sharing plans, pooled investment vehicles, investment companies, foundations and charitable organizations.

 Although Aspiriant does not require a specific account minimum, it says that it usually works with clients who have at least $1.5 million in investable assets.
+There is a minimum fee of $14,000.

 Services Offered by Aspiriant